-These interventions will involve the school administration and aim to correct behavior by stressing the seriousness of the behavior while keeping the student in school and in the classroom.
-These interventions will typically involve a parent/ guardian conference, office time-out, cooling-off period, peer mediation, referral to student support staff, or detention.
-Staff should use these responses in a graduated fashion.
+These intervent involve the scho istration and air behavior by stre seriousness of th while keeping th school and in th These intervent typically involve guardian confe time-out, cooli peer mediation . student suppor detention.
+Staf these responses ated fashion.

-These interventions will involve the school administration and aim to correct behavior by stressing the seriousness of the behavior while keeping the student in school.
-These interventions will typically involve short-term time in a Positive Action Center (PAC), time-out, or in-school suspension.
+These interventions will involve the school administration and aim to correct behavior by stressing the seriousness of the behavior while keeping the student in school These interventions will typically involve short-term time in a Positive Action Center (PAC), time-out, or in-school suspension.
 Staff should use these responses in a graduated fashion.